co-cddo/dds/README.md

 ## User journeys for testing

-The prototype currently supports testing four user journeys.
+The prototype currently supports testing four user journeys:

-Current journeys for testing

 1. Acquirer has found data in catalogue
 (starts from the catalogue)